Affective Video Content Analysis: Decade Review and New Perspectives: Affective Video Content Analysis

+Gavrilescu et al. \cite{gavrilescu2015recognizing} conducted experiments to verify that incorporating gesture emotion recognition can improve the classification accuracy of facial emotion recognition systems, indicating that gestures and body postures contain emotional information not obtainable from facial expressions.
+Therefore, studying individuals' gestures and body movements in videos can enhance the accuracy of traditional facial emotion recognition methods.
+Shen et al. \cite{shen2019emotion} conducted research on a self-collected dataset, which includes six postures: jumping, squatting, throwing, standing, retreating, and turning away.
+They utilized Temporal Segment Network (TSN) and Spatial-temporal Graph Convolutional Networks (ST-GCN) to extract behavioral and posture features and trained the emotion recognition model using an improved ResNet network.
+Ultimately, they achieved a recognition accuracy of 53.57\% on the self-collected dataset.
+Specifically, ST-GCN addressed the issue of traditional GCN's inability to model relative position changes between key nodes, proving highly effective in extracting skeletal posture features.
+The network framework is illustrated in Fig. \ref{fig13}.

-Despite the fact that the basic emotions used in the majority of studies are difficult to describe the complex and diverse emotional states, new postures that were not included in the collected posture samples may appear in the test.
-Wu J et al. \cite{r37} proposed a novel solution to this problem by considering each emotion category as a collection of multiple pose gesture categories in order to better utilize gesture information for emotion recognition.
-They introduced the generalized zero-shot learning (GZSL) framework, which uses semantic information to identify visible and invisible body gesture categories and predict emotions based on the relationship between body gestures and emotions.
-On the MASR public emotion dataset \cite{r38}, the final accuracy of 67.85\% was achieved.
+In AICA studies, basic emotions are insufficient to describe the complex and diverse emotional states.
+New postures and gestures not included in the collected gesture samples may appear during testing.
+Based on this, Wu et al. \cite{wu2022generalized} proposed a new mechanism to address this issue by considering each emotional category as a set of multiple gesture categories.
+This approach aims to utilize gesture information for emotion recognition better.
+They introduced the Generalized Zero-shot Learning (GZSL) framework to identify visible and invisible body gesture categories using semantic information, and made emotion predictions based on the relationship between gestures and emotions.
+Ultimately, they achieved an accuracy of 67.85\% on the publicly available MASR \cite{psaltis2016multimodal} dataset.